h293wang-new/dbaas-docs/tidb-cloud-support.md

 1. Click **Support** on the upper right of the top navigation bar, and click **Contact Support**.

-2. File your ticket with the pop-up Zendesk Widget.
+2. On the pop-up Zendesk widget, fill in your request.

 3. Click **Send** to submit your request.